majn/telegram-purple/README.md

 1. Get the Adium source, compile it with XCode and copy the build output into telegram-adium/Frameworks/Adium.
 It should contain at least Adium.framework, AdiumLibpurple.framework and AIUitilies.framework
 2. Open the Adium source code, go to ./Frameworks and copy libglib.framework and libpurple.framework into telegram-adium/Frameworks/Adium
 3. Build the tgl submodule and delete libtgl.so from libs/ (it should only contain libtgl.a)
+4. Install libwebp with homebrew, move into  copy it into your project

+      brew install webp
+      cp /usr/local/Cellar/webp/0.4.3/lib/libwebp.a ./telegram-adium/Frameworks/

-4. Build the XCode-Project and execute the created bundle
+5. Build the XCode-Project and execute the created bundle

 Authors
 -------